devadeboye/devadeboye/README.md

 ### Hi there 👋
-I am Emmanuel, a backend developer at TeckPlus Digital Solutions.
+I am Emmanuel, a backend software engineer at TeckPlus Digital Solutions.

 <!--
 **devadeboye/devadeboye** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.